 All services provided by the Law Offices of Alan J. Rich, LLC

-“PLAINTIFF MOVED to disqualify defendants' law firm, Morgan Lewis & Bockius, from representing defendants and former and current Lutheran Medical Center [LMC] employees who LMC identified as witnesses in plaintiff's suit.
-He argued the firm violated the Code of Professional Responsibility in offering to represent, free of charge, the employees, who are non-party witnesses in the case.
-The court found the subject witnesses were not parties to the litigation and there was no chance they would be subject to any liability.
-It stated they were solicited by Morgan Lewis to gain tactical advantage in the litigation by insulating them from any informal contact with plaintiff's counsel.
-The Court ruled this conduct was particularly egregious as Morgan Lewis effectively “did an end run around the laudable policy consideration of promoting the importance of informal Discovery practices in litigation,” by violating the Code.
-Thus, plaintiff's motion to disqualify the firm from representing the subject witnesses was granted.”
-Having found defense counsels' actions a violation of the ethical rules that attorneys must follow, the Court found itself obligated to "report Morgan Lewis' misconduct to the Disciplinary Committee."
+● Rivera v.
+Lutheran Medical Center from New York Law Journal – LAW.COM, October 28, 2008, NYLJ, p.1., "Morgan Lewis Disqualified From Representing Non-Party Hospital Witnesses in Litigation."
+In discrimination and retaliation case, “Plaintiff moved to disqualify defendants' law firm, Morgan Lewis & Bockius, from representing former and current Lutheran Medical Center [LMC] employees who LMC identified as witnesses in plaintiff's suit.
+Rich argued the firm violated the Code of Professional Responsibility in soliciting these non-party witnesses as clients.
+The court found these were non-parties witnesses had no potential legal exposure in this case and were solicited by Morgan Lewis merely "to gain tactical advantage in the litigation by insulating them from any direct contact with plaintiff's counsel."
+The Court ruled this conduct was "particularly egregious, since Morgan Lewis, by violating the Code [of ethics] in soliciting these witnesses as clients, effectively did an end run around the laudable policy consideration of promoting the importance of informal Discovery practices in litigation.”
+Thus, plaintiff's motion to disqualify the firm from representing certain witnesses was granted.
+Having found defense counsels' actions ethical rules that attorneys must follow, the Court found itself obligated to "report Morgan Lewis' misconduct to the Disciplinary Committee."
 See, Note 6 at Rivera v.
 Lutheran Medical Center, 22 Misc.3d 178 (Sup.
 Ct., Kings Cty.
 2008) affd.
 73 A.D.3d 891 (2d Dept 2010, affirming trial court determination that defense counsels' actions violated the Rules of Professional Responsibiity, the basis for their disqualification).
-In the underlying action, the Court denied defendants’ motion to dismiss retaliation and disability claims of employee under NYC Human Rights Law.
-Plaintiff, an employee of defendant hospital, was terminated after a deaf family member settled her discrimination case for $200,000 against his employer, a hospital that failed to provide her a sign language interpreter during her 5 day admission.
+In the underlying action, the Court denied defendants’ motion to dismiss retaliation and disability claims of employee under NYC and NY State Human Rights Laws.
+Plaintiff, an employee of defendant hospital, was fired after his deaf sister-in-law settled her discrimination case for $200,000 against Plaintiff's employer, a hospital that failed to provide her a sign language interpreter during her 5 day admission.
 Rivera's claim settled for a significant undisclosed amount.

 ● See also, analysis of Loeffler case jurisprudence in Univ.
 Of Chicago Law Review article, “Revitalizing the Law That Preceded the Movement: Associational Discrimination and the Rehabilitation Act of 1973,” Chamusco B., 84 U. Chi.
 L. Rev. 1285 (2017), SI Advance, Oct.
 16, 2009.

 ● Morsette v.
-Final Call, 278 A.D.2d 81 (1st Dep't 2000) denial of defendants’ summary judgment motion in libel action determining that altering plaintiff’s photo to depict her in prison garb by Nation of Islam official newspaper, was question of fact for jury. $1.3 million verdict in Plaintiff’s favor, NY Daily News, June 8, 2001, subsequently modified at 309 A.D.2d 249 (1st Dep't 2003).
+Final Call, 278 A.D.2d 81 (1st Dep't 2000) denial of defendants’ summary judgment motion in a libel action determining that altering plaintiff’s photo to depict her in prison garb by Nation of Islam official newspaper, was question of fact for jury. $1.3 million verdict in Plaintiff’s favor, NY Daily News, June 8, 2001, subsequently modified at 309 A.D.2d 249 (1st Dep't 2003).

 ● Owens v.
 Comcast Corp., (2004 U.S. Dist.
 LEXIS 23498, E.D.Pa.
-2004) denial of summary judgment in employee news reporter’s retaliation claim against employer, a Fortune 50 company.
+2004) denial of summary judgment in a race and retaliation claim by an employee news reporter for failure to promote to news anchor against employer Comcast, a top 50 company in the Fortune 500.

 ● Velez v.
 QVC, Inc., 227 F.Supp.2d 384 (E.D.Pa.
 2002) denial of summary judgment to television shopping network in claim by minority show hosts for discriminatory termination and failure to promote where network had history of refusing to feature minority on-air hosts during daytime and prime-time time slots.
-NY Times, 1998, 1999.
+NY Times, 1998 and 1999.

 Litigation That Moves the Mark